Eastview, Saskatoon: History

-The most of the land for the Eastview neighbourhood was annexed by the city between 1950 and 1959, with the remaining southern piece annexed between 1960 and 1969.
+Most of the land for the Eastview neighbourhood was annexed by the city between 1950 and 1959, with the remaining southern piece annexed between 1960 and 1969.
 According to a 1913 map of registered subdivisions, Eastview's land was once identified as an acreage and a small, never-developed subdivision called "Megantic Park".
 Another proposed but undeveloped subdivision called "Preston Place" was in Eastview's southwest corner.
 Home building began in the area before 1946, but the vast majority of activity occurred between 1961 and 1970.
 Eastview is unique in that all the streets within it, aside from Arlington Avenue, share the common name of "East".
 When the streets were named in 1964, the neighbourhood was on the city's eastern edge, giving its residents a true "east view".

 Alvin Buckwold School opened in 1966.
 Another public elementary school, John Dolan School, was opened in 1977.
 This school was founded in 1955 as a private school to help children with cognitive difficulties.
 It was first housed in North Park School; by 1967, it was incorporated into the public school system and moved to a facility on Kilburn Avenue.
 The school moved again in 1977 to the newly built facility in Eastview.
 In 2005, St. Thomas School absorbed the student population of St. James School in Nutana Park when the latter school closed.
 The school was renamed Pope John Paul II School.

 Government and politics

 Eastview exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, Eastview is within the constituency of Saskatoon Eastview.
-It is currently represented by Corey Tochor of the Saskatchewan Party, first elected in 2011.
+It is currently represented by Matt Love of the New Democratic Party, first elected in 2020.

-In Saskatoon's non-partisan municipal politics, Eastview lies within ward 7.
-It is currently represented by Councillor Mairin Loewen, who was elected to city council in a 2011 by-election.
+In Saskatoon's non-partisan municipal politics, Eastview lies within ward 9.
+It is currently represented by Councillor Bev Dubois, who was elected to city council in 2016.